George Rogers Clark National Historical Park: Structures

 The memorial building is a circular granite structure surrounded by sixteen granite fluted Greek Doric columns in a peripteral colonnade, capped with a saucer dome of glass panels and resting on a stylobate.
 The north and east corners have restrooms and various maintenance rooms.
 Except for the maintenance rooms, these feature plastered walls and ceilings, marble wainscoting, and terrazzo flooring.
 Visitors enter the memorial by climbing thirty granite steps in the northwest corner.
 The basement is unfinished, with fluorescent lighting revealing a ceiling and walls of exposed concrete, and a dirt floor.

 Other prominent features in the park include John Angel's granite statue of Francis Vigo, a 4 by 9 ft monument overlooking the Wabash River erected in 1934 that honors the Italian-American merchant who assisted General Clark.
 The adjacent grounds of the Basilica of St. Francis Xavier hold a 1934 bronze statue by Albin Polasek honoring Father Pierre Gibault, another figure in the Revolutionary War.
 Raoul Josset designed the Lincoln Memorial Bridge across the Wabash River to complement the memorial aesthetically.
 It includes relief carvings designed by a monument by Nellie Walker on the Illinois side of the bridge and celebrates the migration of Abraham Lincoln.
 A concrete floodwall that protects the memorial and Vincennes from Wabash flooding is also designed in a complementary Classical style.
 The grounds also hold a memorial to the soldiers from Knox County who served in World War I, a marker denoting where Clark's headquarters probably stood during his siege of Fort Sackville, and the original Daughters of the American Revolution memorial, which has moved several times due to construction of the main memorial.
+Sculptor Joseph Kiselewski created a limestone bas relief for what is now the George Rogers Clark National Historical Park in Vincennes, Indiana in 1930 to 1934.
+It depicts a young George Rogers Clark receiving his orders to attack the British outposts on the Western frontier from Patrick Henry, according to the National Park Service.